decentraland/schemas/report/schemas.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "governanceNewCommentOnProjectUpdatedEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace GovernanceNewCommentOnProjectUpdatedEvent {
-    const // (undocumented)
-    schema: JSONSchema<GovernanceNewCommentOnProjectUpdatedEvent>;
+export const governanceNewCommentOnProjectUpdatedEventSchema: JSONSchema<GovernanceNewCommentOnProjectUpdatedEvent>;
-    const // (undocumented)
-    validate: ValidateFunction<GovernanceNewCommentOnProjectUpdatedEvent>;
-}

 // Warning: (ae-missing-release-tag) "GovernanceNewCommentOnProposalEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "GovernanceNewCommentOnProposalEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GovernanceNewCommentOnProposalEvent = BaseEvent & {
-    type: Events.Type.GOVERNANCE;
+    type: EventType.GOVERNANCE;
-    subType: Events.SubType.Governance.NEW_COMMENT_ON_PROPOSAL;
+    subType: EventSubTypeGovernance.NEW_COMMENT_ON_PROPOSAL;
     metadata: {
         proposalId: string;
         proposalTitle: string;